 Inpatient Core File: This inpatient discharge-level file contains data for 100% of the discharges from a sample of hospitals in participating states.
+See Table 3 for a list of data elements in the Inpatient Core File.

 Subsample Inpatient Core Files: Each of these discharge-level files contain all data elements from the Core File, for a 10% subsample of discharges from the NIS; these can be combined to create a 20% NIS subsample.
 These files can be useful for testing programs or validating models.
+See Table 3 for a list of data elements in the Inpatient Core Files.

 Hospital Weights File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
 The unit of observation is the hospital.
 The HCUP hospital identifier (HOSPID) provides the linkage between the NIS Inpatient Core files and the Hospital Weights file.
+See Table 4 for a list of data elements in the Hospital Weights File.